Aboriginal employment and education housing

 - keep your house and garden neat and clean

 - go to your work, education or training course.

 Rent and other charges

 The amount of rent you will have to pay depends on your income.
 Most people pay between 20% and 30% of their income.

 As well as paying the rent each week, you will also be responsible for paying for the electricity, gas and water you use.

 Lease agreements are for six months, but this can be extended for up to two years.

-Your tenancy manager will contact you towards the end of your lease to talk about moving out and finding another place to stay - eg renting privately.
+Your tenancy manager will contact you towards the end of your lease to talk about moving out and finding another place to stay, renting privately for example.

 Community Housing Limited